n-pizzetta/diffusion_model/README.md

   These experiments helped in understanding the fundamental mechanics of diffusion models and verifying that the training loop and data pipelines work correctly before scaling up.

 - **image_gen.py**
-  A standalone script that uses pre-trained UNet and diffusion models to generate new images.
+  A standalone script that uses Google pre-trained UNet and diffusion models to generate new images.
 This script demonstrates how to load a trained model, run the reverse diffusion process, and produce high-quality synthetic images.

 - **models**
   A directory for storing trained model checkpoints.
 This includes: